upsideos/upsideos-solana-rwa/README.md

     - We recommend implementations use off-chain mechanisms (such as a 3rd party AML/KYC provider) that ensure a given address is approved and is a non-malicious smart contract wallet.
 However, generally multi-signature type wallets must be allowed in order to provide adequate security for investors.
     - This smart contract implementation does not provide a solution for collecting AML/KYC information.

-2. The Transfer Admin or Wallet Admin calls `initialalizeHolder(buyerAddress)`, `initializeHolderGroup(buyerAddress, transferGroup)` and `initializeSecurityAssociatedAccount(groupId, holderId)` to provision their account.
+2. The Transfer Admin or Wallet Admin calls `initialalizeHolder(buyerAddress)`, `initializeHolderGroup(buyerAddress, transferGroup)` and `initializeSecurityAssociatedAccount(buyerAddress, transferGroup)` to provision their account.
 Initially this will be done for the Primary Issuance of tokens to Investors where tokens are distributed directly from the Issuer to Holder wallets, where:

-   - `groupId`: The transfer group ID to assign to the wallet
+   - `buyerAddress`: Buyer/Investor wallet address for which to set permissions
-   - `holderId`: The holder ID to associate with the wallet
+   - `transferGroup`: desired transfer group ID for wallet address

 3. A potential Investor sends their AML/KYC information to the Transfer Admin or Wallet Admin or a **trusted** AML/KYC provider.

-4. The Transfer Admin or Wallet Admin calls `initialalizeHolder(investorAddress)`, `initializeHolderGroup(investorAddress, transferGroup)` and `initializeSecurityAssociatedAccount(groupId, holderId)` to provision the Investor account.
+4. The Transfer Admin or Wallet Admin calls `initialalizeHolder(investorAddress)`, `initializeHolderGroup(investorAddress, transferGroup)` and `initializeSecurityAssociatedAccount(investorAddress, transferGroup)` to provision the Investor account.

-5. At this time (or potentially earlier), the Transfer Admin or Wallet Admin authorizes the transfer of tokens between account groups with `initializeTransferRule(transferGroupIdFrom, transferGroupIdTo, afterTimestamp)`.
+5. At this time (or potentially earlier), the Transfer Admin or Wallet Admin authorizes the transfer of tokens between account groups with `initializeTransferRule(fromGroup, toGroup, afterTimestamp)`.
 Note that allowing a transfer from group A to group B by default does not allow the reverse transfer from group B to group A. This would need to be configured separately.

    - Ex.: Reg CF unaccredited Investors may be allowed to sell to Accredited US Investors but not vice versa.